rowanterra/rowanterra.github.io/_pages/about.md

 I have a decade of research experience spanning biological, chemical, ecological, and computational sciences.
 These opportunities have helped me flesh out my preference for multi-disciplinary approaches to scientific questions.

-*I anticipate searching for positions with late 2026 or early 2027 start dates.* I am open to work in academic, government, or industry positions with a preference for multi-disciplinary laboratories that mesh laboratory and computational work and permit *hybrid work*.
-Ultimately, I would like to work towards becoming a principal investigator in any of these settings.
+*I anticipate searching for positions with late 2026 or early 2027 start dates.* I am open to work in academic, government, or industry positions with a preference for multi-disciplinary laboratories that mesh laboratory and computational work.
+Ultimately, I would like be or work towards becoming a principal investigator under any of these settings.

 <div class="row">
   <div class="col-12 col-md-12 col-lg-12">